vimcasts/vimcasts.org/source/blog/vimlondon-january-meetup-speak-vim---operators-and-motions.md

 :tags: vim-london, grammar, motions
 ---

 On Tuesday 29th January, [VimLondon][] is holding a meetup with a theme: [Speak Vim - Operators and Motions][jan].

+READMORE

 We've got 5 short talks lined up:

 1. [Tom Cammann][tom], Intro to Vim Grammar
 2. [Drew Neil][drew], When and why you should stay out of visual mode